32 open plan kitchen ideas to create a seamless cooking, dining, and entertaining space

 U shaped kitchen ideas and layouts are great for smaller spaces as they offer plenty of workspace while essential appliances (like fridge, sink and hob) are never too far out of reach.

-Task lighting is essential to get right in cooking areas, but perhaps opt for dimmable LEDs or separate circuits so when the activity of the evening shifts to watching TV or having a drink with friends in the other spaces of the room the lighting can be adapted appropriately.
+Kitchen lighting requirements differ from those of a living room or dining area.
+Task lighting is essential in cooking areas, but consider opting for dimmable LEDs or separate circuits so that when the evening shifts to watching TV or enjoying a drink with friends in other parts of the room, the lighting can be adapted appropriately.

 "Far more than a way of dealing with a small room, the one wall kitchen is popular in homes of all sizes," says Natasha Brinsmead.
-"It is a particularly effective kitchen idea for those with contemporary open-plan spaces, resulting in a sleek, unfussy finish."
+"It is a particularly effective kitchen idea for those with contemporary open plan spaces, resulting in a sleek, unfussy finish."

 When planning a kitchen in this style, try to combine several full-height units (or even oversized cupboards like the kitchen above if you have the ceiling height) with deep pan drawers and sleek built-in appliances.